 When it comes to salads, I am a simpleton.
 Too many elements or unusual ingredients and I’m turning the page or clicking the mouse.
-Guess I would rather be baking bread or making pies.
-But salad is a key player in my daily diet, so I have devised ways to make it happen without much trouble.
+However, a big bowl of salad is a major player in my daily diet, so I have devised ways to make it happen without much trouble.

 My number one strategy for getting more salads into my diet is vacuum-packing chopped, ready-to-eat lettuce into glass canning jars.
 I make 6-7 jars at a time, and they last for over a week in my fridge.

 Until now, I stuffed only romaine into those jars because it is the only lettuce I found to hold up for a week to 10 days.
 Then one of my readers suggested I add chopped radicchio to the romaine.
-She claimed it would last as long as the romaine and add color, flavor and excitement to the salad.
+She claimed it would last as long as the romaine and add color, flavor,

 She was right!